-This proposal is novel in Canadian law and such compulsion would clearly implicate the right against self- incrimination.
+Presumably the innovation sought relates to an order than would compel an individual suspect/accused to supply their password/decrypt to their own communications.
+Such a proposal is novel in Canadian law and such compulsion would clearly implicate the right against self-incrimination.

 Recommendation: No proposal should be explored until we have court decisions on compelled passwords in the context of inspections by Canada Border Services Agency.
 There are cases that are already in progress and they will provide important guidance.
-If compelled passwords are not constitutional in the border setting (where the courts have ruled that there is a lower expectation of privacy), they certainly will not be constitutional in the setting of the ordinary criminal law.
+If compelled passwords are not constitutional with respect to inspections at the border (where courts have ruled that there is a lower expectation of privacy), they certainly will not be constitutional in the setting of the ordinary criminal law.